amattson-sm/ss-week1/README.md

       1 - Use basic lambdas to sort a String array
-      2 - Use Java 8 features to parse an int array into a string 3 - Use lambdas and Stream API's to filter a list of Strings
+      2 - Use Java 8 features to parse an int array into a string 3 - Use lambdas and Stream API's to filter a list of Strings DateTimeAPI - code snippet with some written answers and methods